Home » Koh Mak » Activities

 Off the water, Koh Mak has plenty of other activities.

-Down by the sea at Ao Nid next door to Koh Mak Seafood, you’ll find a terrific little cooking school, Smile, where Leng runs twice daily classes from 1,200bt to 1,300bt.
+Down by the sea at Ao Nid next door to Koh Mak Seafood, you’ll find a terrific little cooking school, Smile, where Leng runs twice daily classes (morning or evening) from 1,500bt per person for 4 dishes.

-Over on Ao Kao Beach, Phoenix Muay Thai training gym sits under the trees up by the main road, sessions from 500bt or head down to Ao Kao Resort itself for a game of tennis or badminton.
+Over on Ao Kao Beach, Phoenix Muay Thai training gym sits under the trees up by the main road, sessions from 500bt for group or 1,000bt for private.
+Or head down to Ao Kao White Sand Beach Resort itself for a game of tennis or badminton.

-For mind, body and spirit, Koh Mak hosts annual yoga retreats at resorts like Good Time Resort and Koh Mak Resort, as well as daily lessons from resident teachers.
+For mind, body and spirit, Koh Mak does sometime host annual yoga retreats at resorts like Good Time Resort and Koh Mak Resort, as well as daily lessons from resident teachers.

 Return to Koh Mak Island Guide